-I'll start by saying that I think my consulting practice has 4-year cycles.
+I'll start with this: I think my consulting practice has 4-year cycles.
 At times, I could probably submit old proposals or do presentations that have been done before and they'd be effective.
 However, usually because of a sponsor’s timely input, we’ll make it fresh, and then hit all the important points.

-TIP: No matter a business’s growth stage or industry, the work itself can be timeless.
+TIP: No matter a business’s industry or growth stage, the work itself can be timeless.

-It’s when a client sits down 1:1 that I’ve learned I can have the greatest impact.
-I’ve spent the last six months developing programs to reach deeper into customer engagement (both internal and external); training leaders to be teachers, or changing them into TED Talkers.
-It takes a certain skill to squeeze real connection out of most businesspeople, and a patient belief to make them more impactful.
+When a client sits down 1:1 is when I’ve learned I can have the greatest impact.
+Over the past year I've been developing programs to reach deeper into customer engagement (both internal and external); training organizational leaders to be teachers, or shaping businesspeople into TEDx Talkers.
+It takes a certain skill to squeeze real connection out of most corporate folks and a patient belief to make them more impactful.
 My clients may feel they are my greatest teachers.
 Somedays I don't know who's coaching who?

 TIP: Prospective buyers see that you’re passionate about their organization – or you wouldn’t be in front of them in the first place.

-Witness the recent case of a top secret start-up and their pitch.
+Witness the recent case of a start-up and their pitch.
 When I read through their draft mission statement, the sentence that jumped out was "Our business idea was born in 1999, but it soon became a shuttled dream."
 I thought, ‘If this were my initiative, I'd start with that very point and build the whole story around it’.
-Not only did these folks want to do something vital 20 years ago, they succeeded in holding fast to that cause.
+Not only did these people want to do something 20 years ago, they succeeded in holding fast to their vital cause.
 And guess what?
-It's a most compelling reason to re-apply for funding several decades later.
+It's the most compelling reason to re-apply for funding now -- several decades later.

 TIP: To be able to communicate your value is both an art and a science.

-They were all set to go, but then –as it often does– a world shift happened.
+This group of upstarts was all set to go, but then –as it often does– a world shift happened.
 The technological explosion made their route more formidable but not impossible.
-Now it's 2019, they still feel strongly about working towards their old goals in mobilizing their customers.
-The only difference is they now have a side list of achievements, a legacy of perseverance and dedication they can use to back up those claims.
+It's 2019, and they still feel strongly about working towards their old goals in mobilizing their customers.
+The only difference: Now they have a side list of achievements (and flops), a legacy of perseverance and dedication they can use to back up those claims.

 TIP: Your pitch is more than an advertisement.
 It’s a testament to the likelihood of profitability.

-The venturesome group applied effort with abandon – trial and error - and eventually got it right!
+The venturesome team applied effort with abandon, a whole lot of trial and error, and eventually got it right!
 Their product still has viability, profitability and universality.
-And, it is the digital world that has made getting the message out possible.
+And it is the digital world that's made getting the real message out possible.
 The only update required: Showing how the product fits into today’s disrupted market.
-While they had many right pieces to make an effective enterprise, it may have benefitted from some rethinking or a different story arc.
+While they had many right pieces to make an effective enterprise in 1999, it may have benefitted from some rethinking born of a different story arc.

-Just like a business venture, you’re always emerging too.
-Millennials and Gen Z’s, does this sound like your career, role or current challenge?
+Just like a business venture, you’re always emerging, too.
+Millennials and Gen Z’s, does this sound like your career, role or current job?
 You feel caught in a “cycle” and in search of a fresh pursuit.
 Or you know you have creative drive, but not a real means to make money.
-I’d say, stay the course; your voices are 21st Century typical -- and you’re definitely not alone.
+I’d say, "Stay the course.
+Yours are 21st Century typical voices-- and you’re definitely not alone."